How to manage your credit card after Brexit

 We’re no longer able to provide credit cards for members living in certain EU or European Economic Area (EEA) countries.
 You can find a list on our website of the countries where, based on our current understanding of their rules, we can no longer provide credit cards.

-If you’re a credit card holder living in one of these countries, please review your current financial situation, repay any money you owe, if you can, and make alternative arrangements.
+If you’re a credit card holder living in an affected country, please review your current financial situation, repay any money you owe, if you can, and make alternative arrangements.
 If we can no longer keep your account open, we’ll write to you to let you know and include a deadline for action.

 If you’re unable to repay your balance by the date in your letter, you can continue repaying your balance in line with your terms and conditions.